 Body comparison: Canon R vs Nikon Z6

-The side-by-side display below illustrates the physical size and weight of the Canon R and the Nikon Z6.
+An illustration of the physical size and weight of the Canon R and the Nikon Z6 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the Canon R gets 370 shots out of its LP-E6N battery, while the Z6 can take 310 images on a single charge of its EN-EL15b power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.